Bile Duct Cancer: Statistics

-These are some statistics about bile duct cancer from the American Cancer Society:
+Here are some statistics about bile duct cancer:

 About 2,000 to 3,000 people are diagnosed with bile duct cancer each year in the United States.